Rashamvir/AI-Powered-Predictive-Analytics-for-Early-Detection-of-Mental-Health-Risks-in-University-Students/README.md

 A machine learning–driven approach to identify **student mental health risk levels (Low, Medium, High)** using behavioral, academic, and lifestyle data, enabling early intervention and informed decision-making.

 ---
+## 🚀 Interactive Streamlit Demo

+This project includes a questionnaire-based Streamlit web application that provides a **basic mental health risk self-assessment** using AI-inspired rule-based logic.

+⚠️ The deployed app is intended for **awareness and decision support only** and does not provide medical diagnosis.

+The underlying machine learning models are documented separately for research and analysis purposes.

 ## 📍 Project Goal